-- 42 The Authority currently achieves VFM and can point to a number of good examples of achievement. - The Authority has the lowest Band D Council tax of any Metropolitan Authority and consistently high satisfaction results. - There is an overall positive relationship between spend and performance with good satisfaction results and low cost when compared to its neighbours.
-Performance continues to improve with around 60 per cent of indicators above average compared to other Met Authorities. - Member forums are focussed on key performance and financial matters and the Authority has an established process for measuring efficiencies and a track record of achievement. - The Authority challenges VFM through its IRMP and Best Value programme, with significant impacts through its IRMP projects.
-For example, IRMP projects have led to significant changes in resource deployment including the redeployment of aerial appliances and revised duty systems, with significant cost benefits. - Members and Senior Management demonstrate an understanding of key issues in relation to cost and performance and have been successful in securing additional external funding to drive improvement projects. - 43 However, processes and understanding are still being embedded and the Authority is considering how best to take some of these issues forward. - Managers and Operations Commanders are still developing their understanding of the relationship between resources and performance.
-Training and support has been provided by officers from the Finance Department to help address this issue. - The Authority needs to further develop processes to assess the benefits arising from partnership working, although plans are in plans to try and achieve this.
+- The Authority currently achieves VFM and can point to a number of good examples of achievement. - The Authority has the lowest Band D Council tax of any Metropolitan Authority and consistently high satisfaction results. - There is an overall positive relationship between spend and performance with good satisfaction results and low cost when compared to its neighbours.
+Performance continues to improve with around 60% of indicators above average compared to other Met Authorities. - Member forums are focussed on key performance and financial matters and the Authority has an established process for measuring efficiencies and a track record of achievement.

-- The Authority needs to report more frequently to Members on cost/ benefit information to promote greater understanding of the relationship between the two.
-An example of this is evidencing the impact of the extra 1.5m hours of staff time reallocated towards prevention and protection work; and - The Authority is still developing the resources, including the route map and use of best practice information, to support the Borough structures to ensure they can deliver against key priorities.
+- The Authority challenges VFM through its IRMP and Best Value programme, with significant impacts through its IRMP projects.
+For example, IRMP projects have led to significant changes in resource deployment including the redeployment of aerial appliances and revised duty systems, with significant cost benefits. - Members and Senior Management demonstrate an understanding of key issues in relation to cost and performance and have been successful in securing additional external funding to drive improvement projects. - 41 However, processes and understanding are still being embedded and; - The Authority is still formalising its approach to assessing value for money.
+Some progress has been made this year through further benchmarking initiatives to help assess performance against other Authorities. - Managers and Borough Commanders are still developing their understanding of the relationship between resources and performance.
+Training and support has been provided by officers from the Finance Department to help address this issue. - The Authority needs to further develop processes to assess the benefits arising from partnership working, although plans are in plans to try and achieve this. - The Authority needs to improve the frequency and detail of cost/ benefit information provided to members and management in to promote greater understanding of the relationship between the two; - The Authority needs to consider how it evidences the impact of the extra 1.5m hours of staff time reallocated towards prevention and protection work - The Authority is still developing the resources, including the route map and use of best practice information, to support the Borough structures to ensure they can deliver against key priorities.